 The Bodhisattva's Brain

-If we are material beings living in a material world--and all the scientific evidence suggests that we are--then we must find existential meaning, if there is such a thing, in this physical world.
+If we are material beings living in a material world—and all the scientific evidence suggests that we are—then we must find existential meaning, if there is such a thing, in this physical world.
 We must cast our lot with the natural rather than the supernatural.
-Many Westerners with spiritual (but not religious) inclinations are attracted to Buddhism--almost as a kind of moral-mental hygiene.
-But, as Owen Flanagan points out in The Bodhisattva’s Brain, Buddhism is hardly naturalistic.
-Atheistic when it comes to a creator god, Buddhism is otherwise opulently polytheistic, with spirits, protector deities, ghosts, and evil spirits.
-Its beliefs include karma, rebirth, nirvana, and nonphysical states of mind.
-What is a nonreligious, materially grounded spiritual seeker to do?
-In The Bodhisattva's Brain, Flanagan argues that it is possible to subtract the "hocus pocus" from Buddhism and discover a rich, empirically responsible philosophy that could point us to one path of human flourishing.
+Many Westerners with spiritual (but not religious) inclinations are attracted to Buddhism—almost as a kind of moral-mental hygiene.
+But, as Owen Flanagan points out in The Bodhisattva's Brain, Buddhism is hardly naturalistic.
+In The Bodhisattva's Brain, Flanagan argues that it is possible to discover in Buddhism a rich, empirically responsible philosophy that could point us to one path of human flourishing.